shamim0754/Java8/readme.md

      System.out.println("day = " + curdate.getDayOfMonth());
 	```
 ### TemporalAdjusters  ###
-TemporalAdjusters are another nice way for date manipulation.It provides a set of predefined adjusters for finding the first or last day of the month, the first or last day of the year, the last Wednesday of the month, or the first Tuesday after a specific date
+TemporalAdjusters are another nice way for date manipulation.It provides a set of predefined adjusters for finding Following

+1. the first/last day of the month
+2. the first/last day of the year
+3. the last Wednesday of the month
+4. the first Tuesday after a specific date

 ```java
 LocalDate curdate = LocalDate.now();
 LocalDate firstDate = curdate.with(TemporalAdjusters.firstDayOfMonth());